zsparal/api-documentation/source/migrating-v1-to-v2.rst

   start of a recurring sequence and not a recurring payment) will have the value ``oneoff``.
 * ``redirectUrl`` and ``webhookUrl`` are now part of the top-level object for Payments.
 * ``links.paymentUrl`` has been renamed to ``_links.checkout`` as per HAL specifications.
+* ``failureReason`` has been moved from the Payment resource to the creditcard detail object, and is not available anymore for Bancontact payments.

 The following fields are removed: